 Weebly’s visual editor allows you to do various actions, some of which are:

-Another thing worth noting is that Weebly automatically creates a mobile counterpart of your desktop website as you’re building it in the editor.
+Another thing worth noting is that Weebly automatically creates a mobile counterpart of your desktop website.

 The Weebly themes are grouped into seven categories according to how they’re meant to be used.
 This is just a glimpse of what Weebly offers in this domain: